AndreaCeolin/Constraints-on-Genitive-Variation/README.md

 4. **Allen.txt**: this text file contains the data from Allen (2008), in Table3.

-5. **ScriptOE.R.txt**: This R scripts replicates the graphs and the mixed effect logistic regression models of the paper.
+5. **ScriptOE.R**: This R scripts replicates the graphs and the mixed effect logistic regression models of the paper.